Electromotive force: Solar cell photo emf

-It has a logarithmic dependence on the light-induced current $I_L$ and is where the junction's forward bias voltage is just enough that the forward current completely balances the light-induced current.
+It has a logarithmic dependence on the light-induced current $I_\mathrm{L}$ and is where the junction's forward bias voltage is just enough that the forward current completely balances the light-induced current.
 For silicon junctions, it is typically not much more than 0.5 volts.
 While for high-quality silicon panels it can exceed 0.7 volts in direct sunlight.

-When driving a resistive load, the output voltage can be determined using Ohm's law and will lie between the short-circuit value of zero volts and the open-circuit voltage $V_{oc}$.
-When that resistance is small enough such that $I \approx I_L$ (the near-vertical part of the two illustrated curves), the solar cell acts more like a current generator rather than a voltage generator, since the current drawn is nearly fixed over a range of output voltages.
+When driving a resistive load, the output voltage can be determined using Ohm's law and will lie between the short-circuit value of zero volts and the open-circuit voltage $V_\mathrm{oc}$.
+When that resistance is small enough such that $I \approx I_\mathrm{L}$ (the near-vertical part of the two illustrated curves), the solar cell acts more like a current generator rather than a voltage generator, since the current drawn is nearly fixed over a range of output voltages.
 This contrasts with batteries, which act more like voltage generators.